coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 crossbows, and repeating crossbows are projectile weapons.
 Most projectile weapons require two hands to use (see specific weapon descriptions).
-A character gets no Strength bonus on damage rolls with a projectile weapon unless it's a specially built composite shortbow, specially built composite longbow, or sling.
+A character gets no Strength bonus on damage rolls with a projectile weapon unless it’s a specially built composite shortbow, specially built composite longbow, or sling.
 If the character has a penalty for low Strength, apply it to damage rolls when he or she uses a bow or a sling.